cnai-lab/qlatent/README.md

 ## NSP - Next Sequence Predicion

-Given 2 sequences of characters, NSP is an NLP task that checks how good the 2nd sequence is as a follow up for the 1st sequence.<br>
+Given 2 sequences of characters, NSP is an NLP task that checks how good the 2nd sequence is as a follow-up for the 1st sequence.<br>
 In the qlatent package's case, the sequences are sentences that represent questions and their corresponding possible answers.
-The higher the score the 2nd sequence gets - the higher the likelyhood that the 2nd sequence will come after the 1st sequence, and vice versa.
+The higher the score the 2nd sequence gets - the higher the likelyhood that the 2nd sequence will come after the 1st sequence.
+Conversely, a lower score indicates a lower likelyhood for the 2nd sequence to follow the 1st sequence.

 ### Steps for Defining and Running a QNSP Question